AnnulusGames/unity-script-templates/README.md

 1. Ensure that the editor is not running.
 2. Open the `ScriptTemplates` folder within Unity's folder.
-3. Download the template files from the latest Releases and add them to Unity's `ScriptTemplates` folder.
+3. Download the template files and add them to Unity's `ScriptTemplates` folder.
 4. When you open the editor, you can access the templates from the Create menu in the Project window.

 The `ScriptTemplates` folder is located in the following locations: